Best Walk-In Tubs of 2025

 How do walk-in tubs work?

-Most walk-in tubs offer the same basic amenities.
-Almost all come equipped with an outward- or inward-swinging door, a low step-in threshold, a molded ergonomic seat and basic safety features, including nonslip surfaces and grab bars, that make it easier to get in and out.
+Most walk-in tubs include standard safety features like a low step-in threshold, inward- or outward-swinging doors, ergonomic seating, nonslip surfaces and grab bars that make it easier to get in and out.

 Most walk-in tub manufacturers also offer optional therapeutic features, like air jets, hydrojets, aromatherapy and chromotherapy.